 While nutrition science is inaccessible to the public, nutrition misinformation online seems to be increasing exponentially with just about anyone claiming to be an expert.
-Dietitians are frustrated by the volume of nutrition misinformation, and are overwhelmed with trying to combat it.
+Dietitians are frustrated by the volume of nutrition misinformation and are overwhelmed with trying to combat it.

 As a nutrition communicator and knowledge translator, Andrea Hardy teaches dietitians to combat nutrition misinformation by changing HOW we communicate.
-In doing so we have the power to shape conversation, make science accessible to the public, and transform the public’s understanding of their health.
-By using connective communication with patients, on social media, and in public speaking and education, Andrea shares techniques to communicate science in a way that builds trust, empowers patients to think critically, and develops confidence and competence in determining which health messages are evidence based and meaningful to them, and which are misinformed.
+In doing so we have the power to shape the conversation, make science accessible to the public, and transform the public’s understanding of their health.
+By using connective communication with patients, on social media, and in public speaking and education, Andrea shares techniques to communicate science in a way that builds trust, empowers patients to think critically, and develops confidence and competence in determining which health messages are evidence-based and meaningful to them, and which are misinformed.

-Date of presentation: June 2019
+Date of presentation: June 2019, DC National Conference

 Speaker: Andrea Hardy RD is considered Canada’s gut health dietitian and is on a mission to communicate credible scientific evidence about gut health and digestive disorders.
 She has spoken internationally on how dietitians can translate digestive health knowledge in a way that is easy for the public to consume and inspires sustainable action.
 Her goal is to inspire connective communication in health care.

 - Video presentation (67 minutes) with the presentation slides (pdf)

 Cost: $19.95 for members; $24.95 for non-members; $14.95 for students